 Import Your Customer Data

-Most new MBO users jump right to importing their business data before they tweak map layers, and because your boss asked you to build a customer visualization map, we’ll do that too.
+Most new Map Business Online users jump right to importing their business data before they tweak map layers, and because your boss asked you to build a customer visualization map, we’ll do that too.

 Click the Plot Data on Map button located five buttons in from the left side on the master toolbar above the map.
 The Plot Data button icon is a red map tack with a green plus sign.
 Browse to where your customer data is located, in Excel, CSV or any standard spreadsheet data file format.